 I thought when he first took up the Epstein cause that it was one that had a chance of rallying and uniting Americans.
 After all, it had been said by more than a few seemingly astute commentators that the one thing that could get Trump in trouble with his base would be credible evidence he was involved in sexually abusing under-age girls.
 Trump has been adamant in denying his own involvement in Epstein’s criminal activities.
 Massie’s effort to elicit a credible yes or no on this question thus seemed a worthwhile endeavor.

-We still haven’t seen credible evidence on either side of this matter.
+Whatever the voluminous evidence against Trump and others who associated with Epstein, none of it has yet been presented and decided on in a court of law or a congressional hearing, except for Epstein, who pleaded guilty in 2008 to soliciting for prostitution as part of a plea deal; he was being held in New York on sex trafficking charges when he committed suicide in a federal jail in 2019.
 But Massie apparently struck raw nerves with the president, because Trump made one of his top political priorities getting Massie voted out of the U.S. House by convincing a former U.S. Navy Seal to oppose Massie in Kentucky’s primary election on Tuesday.
 In other elections preceding this one, including one over the weekend to target Louisiana Republican Senator Bill Cassidy, Trump has been remarkably successful in recruiting candidates to oppose Republican incumbents who have dared to challenge any pieces of his agenda or any aspects of his image.
 According to national press accounts, Massie’s Kentucky primary race has turned into the most expensive House race in the country, costing upwards of $40 million.

 But then, autocratic leaders by their nature have very thin skins.
 A young Chinese comedian has literally been run out of the country recently for poking seemingly harmless fun at China’s supreme leader, Xi Jinping, as this NYTimes article chronicles.